This insanely easy chocolate almond flour cake is one you must have in your recipe repertoire.

-Oh yes, there are a lot of healthy low-carb flourless chocolate cakes out there, but if you are into super easy, not too sweet, healthy flourless baking, then this cake is for you.
+I love simple, delicious dessert recipes, and if you are into super easy, not too sweet, healthy flourless baking, then this cake is for you.

-- It has a great flavor without being overly sweet.
 A confession: I'm not too fond of overly indulgent baked goods, and this dessert gives you that nice balance of fixing your chocolate cravings while staying within the realm of nutritional baking.

 - It can easily fit on a brunch table too.
 It's one of those healthy desserts to enjoy with your cup of coffee or healthy iced latte during Sunday brunch.